 Your child will get treated in phases:

-Next, your child will get therapy to get rid of all the cancer in his body and keep it from coming back.
+Next, your child will get therapy to get rid of all the cancer in their body and keep it from coming back.
 This is called maintenance.
-He will get lower doses of chemotherapy for 2 to 3 years.
+They will get lower doses of chemotherapy for 2 to 3 years.

 After the transplant, it will take at least a few days for the stem cells to multiply and start making new blood cells.
-During this time, he may need to stay in the hospital until his white blood cell count rises enough to protect him from infection.
+During this time, they may need to stay in the hospital until their white blood cell count rises enough to protect them from infection.

-Once your child is back at home, he will need to visit a clinic every day for a few weeks to get checked.
-It can take about 6 months until the number of normal blood cells in his body gets back to what it should be.
+Once your child is back at home, they will need to visit a clinic every day for a few weeks to get checked.
+It can take about 6 months until the number of normal blood cells in their body gets back to what it should be.

 CAR T-cell Therapy.
 The FDA has approved a type of gene therapy for both children and adults whose B-cell ALL doesn't get better with other treatments.

 CAR T-cell therapy uses some of your own immune cells, known as T cells, to treat your cancer.
 Doctors take the cells out of your blood and change them by adding new genes.
 The new T cells can work better to find and kill cancer cells.

 Taking Care of Your Child

 Treatments for B-cell ALL can make infections more likely.
 Try to keep them away from anyone who is sick.
 Everyone who is close to your child should get vaccinated for diseases like the flu and pneumonia, and should wash their hands often.